malachib/util.embedded/readme.md

 reliably reports available bytes in the stream and does not emulate the buffered behavior of official iostream libraries.
 As such, one may use it for polling loops for an async-ish behavior.

+"readsome" appears to be the lone non-blocking-friendly call, and is not yet implemented but is planned.